 Qualitative composition of excipients and other constituents

+Yeast (dried)

 Chicken flavour

-Yeast (dried)

 Lactose Monohydrate

 Microcrystalline Cellulose

 Sodium Starch Glycolate (Type A)

 Silica, Colloidal Anhydrous

 Magnesium Stearate

-White to off white, circular, biconvex tablet with brown speckles and a score line on one side (6 mm diameter).
-The tablets cannot be divided.
+White to off white, circular, convex tablet with brown speckles and a crossed score line on one side (8 mm diameter).
+The tablets can be divided into two or four equal parts.